Patrick Roberts: Fulham

-Having joined Fulham from AFC Wimbledon at the age of 13, Roberts signed his first professional contract shortly after his 17th birthday in February 2014, tying himself to the club until the summer of 2016.
+Roberts began playing grassroots football with Molesey Juniors and then with AFC Wimbledon.
+He was offered trials with many professional football club academies but it was Fulham who signed Roberts at the age of 13.
+He signed his first professional contract shortly after his 17th birthday in February 2014, tying himself to the club until the summer of 2016.
 Roberts described signing the contract as "one of the best feelings I've ever had in my life".

 Roberts was named among Fulham's substitutes for the first time on 15 March 2014 for a Premier League game against Newcastle United, with Fulham manager Felix Magath describing Roberts after the match as "an extraordinary talent".
 On 22 March 2014, he made his debut as a 55th-minute substitute in a Premier League defeat to Manchester City.
 On 5 May, he scored in the second leg of the 2014 FA Youth Cup final, which Fulham lost 7–6 on aggregate to Chelsea.
 Roberts' first appearance of the 2014–2015 campaign came as a substitute in Fulham's opening day fixture at Ipswich Town on 9 August, where he managed to grab an assist shortly after coming on.
 He made his first start for the Cottagers on 20 August 2014 in a home match against Wolverhampton Wanderers.